susa-s/susa-s.github.io/projects/uhm-what-to-eat.md

 published: true
 labels:
   - Web Application
-summary: "Ever wondered to yourself, "Uhm... what should I eat?" while on the UH Manoa Campus?
+summary: "Ever wondered to yourself, 'Uhm... what should I eat?' while on the UH Manoa Campus?
 Well I've got the solution for you.."
 ---

 The final project for my ICS 111 class was to create a video game!
 At the time, my favorite game was 'osu!', so I figured, why not try to recreate it?
 The game is simple enough, simply click the circles to the rhythm.
 Without a doubt, this was the most fun I've had with programming, ever.
 I'd spend hours a day messing around with the code, seeing what changes would happen and trying to get things to work.